langchain-ai/langchain-cloudflare-nuxt-template/README.md

 🚀 **Live version here:** https://langchain-cloudflare-nuxt-template.jacob-ee9.workers.dev/

-The base version runs entirely on the Cloudflare WorkersAI stack with a tiny open-source Llama 2-7B model, but you can swap in more powerful models such as OpenAI's `gpt-3.5-turbo` to improve performance in key places if desired.
+The base version runs entirely on the Cloudflare WorkersAI stack with a tiny open-source Llama 2-7B model, but you can swap in more powerful models such as Anthropic's `claude-2` or OpenAI's `gpt-3.5-turbo` to improve performance in key places if desired.
 It uses:

 - A chat variant of Llama 2-7B run via the [Cloudflare WorkersAI network](https://developers.cloudflare.com/workers-ai/)
 - A Cloudflare WorkersAI embeddings model